 We offer baths and nail trims for our daycare customers, but we do not provide haircuts or services to anyone who isn't an established customer.

 We are much more than just an average dog daycare!
 We believe that daycare needs to be more than just dogs running around unattended and unchallenged all day long, and we recognize that dogs thrive on structure and routine.
 Since they deserve humans who engage with them and promote the use of their natural instincts, we have created an environment designed to enhance your dog's physical, social AND mental needs by spending time WITH our groups, getting to know them and then introducing activities that are exciting for them throughout each day.
 This is important so that your pup(s) can thrive by satisfying their curiosity, enhancing their ability to adapt to new environments with different people/sounds, reduce stress, and nourish the bond between them and us (their caretakers).

-No. Our daycare program is highly structured and set up for regular attendance, so a dog coming in for just one day would not only be unfamiliar with our routine but would likely be stressed and we do not want to add stress for your pet(s) or for our regular daycare attendees.
+No. Our daycare program is highly structured and set up for regular attendance, so a dog coming in for just one day would not only be unfamiliar with our routine but would likely be stressed.
+We do not want to add stress for your pet(s) or for our regular daycare attendees.

 We do have Pet-Sitters available for these services.
 However, it is a relationship-based business model so we cannot just arbitrarily provide transport for dogs we do not know.

 We require written proof of (current) DHLP-CPV, Rabies and Bordetella.
 We recommend you discuss your pet(s) needs for the Canine Influenza shot and a fecal test and give those (as well as any others they recommend) at your veterinarian's discretion.
 Additionally, dogs attending our facility should be in good health, free from fleas, ticks and matts; and should be on heartworm preventative.